NVIDIA/cloud-native-stack/install-guides/Jetson_Xavier_v3.1.md

 ### Validating the Installation

-Create a pod yaml file, add the following contents to it and save it as samples.yaml:
+Create a pod YAML file, add the following contents to it, and save it as samples.yaml:

 ```
 $ sudo nano cuda-samples.yaml